Eladio Rojas (footballer, born 1971)

 Eladio Antonio Rojas Reyes (born 30 June 1971) is a Chilean former professional footballer who played as a midfielder for clubs in Chile, Ecuador and Indonesia.

-Club career
+Playing career

 A product of Universidad de Chile youth system, then Rojas played for Santiago Morning in the Chilean Tercera División and for both Colchagua and Rangers de Talca in the Primera B until 1997.
 Along with Rangers, he won the 1997 Apertura of the Primera B and got promotion to the top division for the 1998 season.

 On second half 1998, he moved to Ecuador and joined Liga de Quito, where he coincided with the well-known Chilean coach Manuel Pellegrini in 1999.
 He also coincided with the Ecuador international Byron Tenorio, with whom met in Unión Española later.

 In 1999 he returned to Chile and played for Santiago Morning, Unión Española, Rangers and Deportes Temuco until 2003.
 In 2004 he went to Indonesia and played for Persiter Ternate and Persikad Depok in the Divisi Satu until 2006.